duisenbekernur/sdp-food-delivery-final/README.md

 The project is organized into modules representing key components:

-- **models/FoodItem.ts**: Defines the `FoodItem` class for representing food items.
+- **models/FoodItem.ts**: Defines the `BasicFoodItem` class for representing food items.
+- **models/Toppings.ts**: There is used adapter pattern for creating foods with toppings via classes `CheeseDecorator` and `TomatoDecorator`
-- **models/Restaurant.ts**: Implements the `Restaurant` class as a Singleton with menu data.
+- **models/Restaurant.ts**: Implements the `Restaurant` class as a Singleton with menu data. +
-- **models/User.ts**: Defines the `User` class for placing orders and demonstrating the Factory Pattern.
+- **models/User.ts**: Defines the `User` class and demonstrating the Factory Pattern.
-- **models/Order.ts**: Manages orders, pricing strategies, and demonstrates the Strategy Pattern.
+- **models/Order.ts**: Manages orders, pricing strategies, and demonstrates the Strategy Pattern. +
-- **models/ExternalPaymentGateway.ts**: Demonstrates the Adapter Pattern with a simplified external payment gateway interface and implementation.
+- **models/ExternalPaymentGateway.ts**: Demonstrates the Adapter Pattern with a simplified external payment interface and implementation.